Thomas Cubitt: Work

 After Cubitt's workshops in Thames Bank were destroyed by fire, he remarked "Tell the men they shall be at work within a week, and I will subscribe £600 towards buying them new tools."

-Cubitt was also responsible for the east front of Buckingham Palace.
-He also built and personally funded nearly a kilometre of the Thames Embankment.
-He was employed in the large development of Kemp Town in Brighton, and Osborne House on the Isle of Wight, completed in 1851.
-Cubitt's public works included the provision of public parks, including being an organiser of the Battersea Park Scheme.
-His work outside London includes the country house Polesden Lacey, near Dorking, Surrey, which he rebuilt to largely its present form in the early 1820s.
+Cubitt was employed in the large development of Kemp Town in Brighton.
+His public works included the provision of public parks, including being an organiser of the Battersea Park Scheme.

 In 1827 he withdrew from the management of his Gray's Inn Road concern leaving this to his brother William Cubitt; the firm of Cubitts still carried out the work of Thomas Cubitt and the change robbed neither partner of the credit for their work.

+Between 1845 and 1851, together with Prince Albert, Cubitt designed and built Osborne House on the Isle of Wight, completed in 1851.
+At the same time, between 1847 and 1850, he was responsible for the new east front of Buckingham Palace.

+In the 1850s, Cubitt built and personally funded a thousand yards (nearly one kilometre) of the Thames Embankment.

 Family

 Cubitt had two brothers, the contractor and politician William and the civil engineer Lewis who designed many houses built by Thomas.

 Cubitt married Mary Anne Warner (1802–1880), on 25 March 1821 in the church of St Marylebone and they had at least twelve children – Anne (1820), Mary (1821), Emily (1823), George (1828), Sophia (1830), Fanny (1832), William (1834), Lucy (1835), Caroline (1837), Arthur (1840), and twins Thomas and Charles (1842), although five children predeceased their father.
 George became a politician, created Baron Ashcombe in 1892.
-Mary, later Mrs Parker, was a botanist whose botanical specimens are held at the Royal Botanica Gardens, Kew.
+Mary, later Mrs Parker, was a botanist whose botanical specimens are held at the Royal Botanical Gardens, Kew.

 Thomas through his son, George, is a great-great-great-grandfather of Queen Camilla.